 How You Can Protect Your Information

-If you access your accounts on‐line, you should confirm that the anti‐virus software and firewall/spyware protection is current on the computer(s) that you use.
-We also strongly recommend that you select a unique User ID and Password that does not contain any personal information (i.e. SSN, DOB, Name, phone #, etc.) and change the password periodically.
-Additionally, we recommend that you do not provide any of your account information, including online account user names or passwords, to anyone.
-This is especially important if you receive the request via email, or over the phone, by an unfamiliar source.
-We also suggest that you regularly review the activity on your brokerage statements.
+If you access your accounts on-line, you should confirm that the anti-virus software and firewall/spyware protection is current on the computer(s) that you use.
+Avoid using public computers, such as at a library, internet café, hotel, etc. to access your accounts whenever possible.
+We also strongly recommend that you select a unique User ID and Password that does not contain any personal information (i.e. SSN, DOB, Name, phone #, etc.) and is not identical to other passwords you use.
+An additionally best practice is to not provide any of your account information, including online account user names or passwords, to anyone, especially if you receive the request via email or over the phone by an unfamiliar source.
+We also suggest that you regularly review the activity on your brokerage statements, particularly withdrawals and transfers.
 Please contact us immediately if you notice any suspicious or irregular activity relating to your account(s); or if you believe your information has been compromised.

 Massachusetts law (Sec.
 203A) requires disclosure that information on disciplinary history and the registration of the adviser and its associated persons may be obtained by contacting the Public Reference Branch of the U.S. Securities and Exchange Commission at (202) 551-8090 or the Massachusetts Securities Division, One Ashburton Place, 17th Floor, Boston, Massachusetts 02108 or (617) 727-3548.